google/tcmalloc/docs/stats.md

     TCMalloc.
 Objects on the same page are the same number of bytes in size.
     Internally TCMalloc manages memory in chunks of this size.
 TCMalloc supports 4 sizes: 4KiB (small but slow), 8KiB (the default), 32 KiB (large), 256 KiB (256 KiB pages).
-There's trade-offs around the page sizes:
+There are trade-offs around the page sizes:
     *   Smaller page sizes are more memory efficient because we have less fragmentation (ie left over space) when trying to provide the requested amount of memory using 4KiB chunks.
 It's also more likely that all the objects on a 4KiB page will be freed allowing the page to be returned and used for a different size of data.
     *   Larger pages result in fewer fetches from the page heap to provide a given amount of memory.
-They also keep memory of the same size in closer proximity.
+They also keep allocated objects of the same size in closer proximity.
 *   **TCMalloc hugepage size:** This is the size of a hugepage on the system, for x86 this is 2MiB.
 This size is used as a unit of management by temeriare, but not used by the pre-temeraire pageheap.